News

 20 November 2019 | 36 Degrees News

-With chilled beers and iced rum, the debrief aboard Beneteau 46.1 ‘Checkmate’ unfolded in style while crew joked about being the “first library to Russell” in this years’ Coastal Classic.
+With chilled beers and iced rum, the debrief aboard Beneteau 46.1 ‘Checkmate’ unfolded in style while the crew joked about being the “first library to Russell” in this year’s Coastal Classic.

 RAcing2

-Owner Aaron Young says Checkmate is an “absolute weapon” in 20+ knots, and their result exceeded his expectations given they were in one of the event’s most hotly contest divisions.
+Owner Aaron Young says Checkmate is an “absolute weapon” in 20+ knots, and their result exceeded his expectations given they were in one of the event’s most hotly contested divisions.

 He says one of the highlights was two-sail reaching doing 10-11 knots for most of the day, extending on many of the “far more racey” boats around them while also gaining a top speed of 16.4 knots.